xrigau/nyt-most-popular/README.md

 ./gradlew build
 ```

+This command will build the APK, run the unit tests and the static analysis.
-And you can also install the app directly to an attached Android device by running:
+You can also install the app directly to an attached Android device by running:

 ```
 ./gradlew installDebug